-Professor Fuschia Sirois, an expert in Health and Social Psychology at Durham University, offers insights into the real reasons behind procrastination and shares valuable advice for overcoming it.
+Professor Fuschia Sirois, an expert in Health and Social Psychology at Durham University, offers insights into the real reasons behind procrastination and shares advice for overcoming it.

 In your book, you mention that there are a lot of misconceptions surrounding procrastination.
 What are some of the most persistent notions?